rwbl/make-floodbarrier-model/README.md

 #### Gate Open / Close Movement
 The initial state of the gate must be set to closed.
 The REED switch has state 1 (true).

-When the gate opens, the PF M-Motor is running Forward (FWD2) for 4 seconds (with speed FWD2 defined in library rPowerFunctions).
+When the gate opens, the PF M-Motor is running Reverse (turning left, speed REV2) for 4 seconds (with speed FWD2 defined in library rPowerFunctions).
-When the gate closes, the PF M-Motor is running Reverse (REV2) till the REED switch gets state 0 (false) as the ecognised by the magnet on the back of the gate.
+When the gate closes, the PF M-Motor is running Forward (turning right, speed FWD2) till the REED switch gets state 0 (false) as  recognised by the magnet, placed on the back of the gate.
-The 4 seconds are controlled by a timer, i.e. 4 cycles a 1000 ms.
+The 4 seconds are controlled by a timer, i.e. 4 cycles a 1000 ms (aligned with the PF M-Motor speed FWD2).
+_Note_: If the PF M-Motor speed is changed (i.e. running slower FWD | REV), then adjust the timer cycles to ensure the gate holds at the right position.

 The gate state are using global vars: